anthonycaterini/hvae-nips/README.md

-# hvae-nips
+# hvae
-Code for the Hamiltonian Variational Auto-Encoder from the proceedings of NeurIPS 2018.
+This Code to reproduce the experiments in the Hamiltonian Variational Auto-Encoder (HVAE) paper (available [here](https://arxiv.org/abs/1805.11328)).

-To appear soon
+## Structure

+The code is structured into two separate directories:
+1. `gaussian` for the Gaussian example
+2. `mnist` for the MNIST example

+## Requirements

+All tests work with Python 3.5.x and 3.6.x (Python 2 functionality not guaranteed).
+The tests use `tensorflow`, and have been tested with versions 1.3 and 1.8.
+Other main requirements include `numpy`, `matplotlib`, and `scipy`.